 Do you think you or a family member became ill because of the contaminated water at Camp Lejeune in Jacksonville, NC?
 Are you wondering how to file a lawsuit?

 1. Prove you were at Camp Lejeune.
 You lived, worked, or were present at Camp Lejeune for 30 days (it doesn’t have to be consecutive days) between August 1, 1953, and December 31, 1987.
-You will be required to show proof (i.e., military records, work documentation, affidavit, etc.)
+You must show proof (i.e., military records, work documentation, affidavit, etc.)

 2. Show documentation of illness.
 You or a family member have medical records stating you developed one of the presumptive illnesses caused by the contaminated water at Camp Lejeune.